 Inside the art room sat Nihilux on her chair, her head resting in her right hand.
-Her eyes were focused, her mind turning as her left hand moved with her mind in emptiness, the Imaginaea blasting out from her previous mangaka works scattering across the area.
+Her eyes were wide-opened, her mind turning with her creative direction as her model stood to the right, the Imaginaea blasting out from her previous mangaka works scattering across the area.
 A piece of paper sat on the desk before her, with illustrations elegantly scribbled upon it you could easily discern as yourself in a not-so-comfortable-pose, and in her left hand, the stylistic pen grasped between her finger and thumb moved to and fro with the rhythm of her enthusiasm.

-In a way, Nihilux wished she could win her wish from Aha with how she put THEM in quite the trouble as an Elation pathstrider — especially being THEIR hard counter — as it might have prevented her prior nervous hesitation as she explained why she needed you as a reference for her drawing half an hour ago.
+In a way, Nihilux wished she could win her wish from Aha with how she put THEM in their place as an Elation pathstrider — especially being THEIR hard counter — as it might have prevented her prior nervous hesitation as she explained why she needed you as a reference for her drawing half an hour ago.
 She had not used a reference for a long time, ever since she began her journey as a History Fictionologist.

-Perhaps she would not be feeling the catch in her breath or the dryness of her throat, mouth and lips, and she definitely wouldn’t be regretting her choice of words when insisting that she would produce a simple manga panel of you as she drew on paper over and over with a stylistic pen between her slender, smooth fingers.
-Feeling anything emotionally was a sensation she hadn’t become used to over the years, but not like this.
+She would not be feeling the catch in her breath or the dryness of her throat, mouth and lips, and she definitely wouldn’t be regretting her choice of words when insisting that she would produce a simple manga panel of you as she drew on paper over and over with a stylistic pen between her slender, smooth fingers.
+Feeling anything in an emotional sense was a sensation she hadn’t become used to over the years, but not like this.

 It was almost as though Planarcadia — with its pure chaotic architecture, cyberpunk mechanics, and people from all over the world joining in for Aha’s tournament — was, for once, testing her and her artistic abilities.